Welcome to today's edition of the Rush 24-7 podcast.

 He comes out and he defends the president.

-Because now they know they have to come out and they have to appeal to the moderates across the board and look like they're not the anti-American, you know, uh uh leftists that they really are.
+But I think they're in a catch-22 here because now they know they have to come out and have to appeal to the moderates across the board and look like they're not the anti-American, you know, leftists that they really are.

-Uh the base cares about the Senate right now, the the kook fringe lunatic blog base you're talking about is focused on the Senate.
+The kook fringe lunatic blog base you're talking about is focused on the Senate.

 No, that's what I was saying.

-They send out guys like Wrangell who are safe, who don't fear being re-elected, who not being challenged even in their own districts.
+They send out guys like Wrangell who are safe, who don't fear being re-elected, who are not being challenged even in their own districts.

-That's why Wrangles go.
+That's why Wrangell's go.

 This is aimed at conservatives.